 The method FullTextSession.index(T entity) is considered an explicit indexing operation, so any registered EntityIndexingInterceptor won't be applied in this case.
-For more information on EntityIndexingInterceptor see Section 4.5, "Conditional indexing: to index or not based on entity state".
+For more information on EntityIndexingInterceptor see Section 4.5, "Conditional indexing".

 6.2.
 Deleting instances from the index